 “I’ve invited Devin to come over Saturday morning,” Jen responded, “and we’re going to work on our project.
 After that we’re going to use the pool.
 You had your friends over on Friday.
 Tomorrow is my turn.”

 “Wait a minute, when did that decision get made?”

 “Last night.
 I asked Mom about it after dinner.”

 “You and Mom didn’t say anything about it this morning.
 Also, you can’t monopolize the pool.
 You’ll have to share it with me and my friends.”

 “Steve, Scott, Art and Larry, Ron and me.
 And maybe Leshawn and Kevin.
 Art and Larry will be mostly playing tennis, the rest of us will be in and around the pool.
 Why don’t you have Devin come over on Sunday?”

-“We go to church Sunday morning and won’t get home until almost noon.
+“We both go to church Sunday mornings and won’t get home until almost noon.
 That means we’ve lost the morning for working on our English project.
 You have your friends come over on Sunday.”

 “Won’t work,” Ron interjected.
 “On Sunday I’m going with my folks to visit my grandmother.”